-The Josephson effects in the case of triplet pairing was firstly discovered in weak links in 3He [84,85].
-It was found that at low temperatures a mass current-phase dependence $J(\varphi)$ can essentially differ from the case of a conventional superconductor, and a so-called " π -state" ($J'(\pi) > 0$) is possible [85,86].
-In several theoretical papers the Josephson effect has been considered for a pinhole in a thin wall separating two volumes of 3He-B [10,11,13,87-90].
-The discovery of metal superconducting compounds with triplet pairing of electrons makes topical a theoretical investigation of the Josephson effect in these superconductors.
+The Josephson effects in the case of triplet pairing was first discovered^{84,85} in weak links in 3He.
+It was found that at low temperatures the mass current-phase dependence $J(\varphi)$ can essentially differ from the case of a conventional superconductor, and a so-called " π -state" ($J'(\pi) > 0$) is possible.^{85,86} In several theoretical papers the Josephson effect has been considered for a pinhole in a thin wall separating two volumes of 3He-B.^{10,11,13,87-90} The discovery of metal superconducting compounds with triplet pairing of electrons has made topical the theoretical investigation of the Josephson effect in these superconductors.
 The Josephson effect is much more sensitive to dependence of $\Delta(\mathbf{k})$ on the momentum direction on the Fermi surface than are the thermodynamic and kinetic coefficients.
 In this Section the consideration of the Josephson effect in point contacts is based on the most favorable models of the order parameter in UPt3 and Sr_2RuO_4 , which were presented in Sec.
 2.